Sardter/sardter/README.md

-I'm a sophomore computer engineering student in Bilkent University 🏫
+I'm a junior computer engineering student in Bilkent University 🏫

 🌱 I'm interesred in:
   - Data Science